 The programmer status is clearly indicated by two LEDs.
-ON-LINE (green LED) informs of connecting to USB while ACTIVE (yellow LED) signals an activity of the programming interface.
+ON-LINE (green LED) informs of connecting to USB while ACTIVE (two-state yellow/red LED) signals an activity or a faulty state (error) of the programming interface.

 The GO button significantly increases the operator's comfort in repeated programming.
-It starts programming or other user-defined commands.
+It starts programming or other user-defined commands